 In my previous blog, I gave you some solid lessons for doing your homework before purchasing a property to see if that property will really create the cash flow that you are trying to achieve.
-Doing your homework can really show you if the monthly rent amount will cover the PITI (Principal, Interest, Taxes, and Insurance) that will be included in your mortgage for the property.
+Doing your homework can really show you if the monthly rent amount will cover PITI (Principal, Interest, Taxes, and Insurance), that will be included in your mortgage for the property.
 If so, that’s great!
 That’s what you are working for, but there are some other considerations to research further to really know your numbers before buying a home.
 Be sure to start with the last blog post (Ditch the Homework?
 Absolutely Not!) to get the full picture of your financials.

 Formula for Costs Outside the Mortgage

 Gross Operating Income (the amount of rent payments in 12 months)

 – Potential Vacancy (10% of your Gross Operating Income)

 – Debt Service

 = Net Income (What you can make off of this property in a year)

 First, start out with your gross operating income, which is, “How much money can I make a year off this property?”
 For example, you maybe able to collect $1,000 per month for rent and that’s $12,000 a year – if you are fully occupied for 12 months, your gross operating income is $12,000.

 Next, take away any potential vacancy you may have during the year.
 Normally, with a single-family house you may be occupied all 12 months.
 If that tenant moves out during that 12 month period, you will need to consider that the property might be vacant for a couple of months because you’ll need to advertise the property and get a new tenant.
 I use a standard 10% vacancy rule for almost all of my properties – it’s roughly a month’s worth of time.

 So returning to the formula, you’re going to take 10% off your Gross Operating Income.
 In our example, out of the $12,000 annual income, you’re going to take away $1,200 just in case you are vacant, leaving a balance of $10,800.